-For instance, if you make handmade scarves you can show your subscribers 10 different ways to wear them with photos.
-Or, if you’re a writing coach, you can simply create a text-based list that includes tips that will help your subscribers improve their writing skills.
+For instance, if you make handmade scarves, you can show your subscribers ten different ways to wear them with photos.
+Or, if you’re a writing coach, you can create a text-based list that includes tips to help your subscribers improve their writing skills.

 With how-to guides and tutorials, you can solve the biggest pain points of your target audience and easily demonstrate the value of your product/service.

 2. Share Blog Posts